-Sewage-Free Streets and Rivers empowers community organizations to engage residents and small business owners to shape the solutions that will be adopted on October 1, 2020 to reduce localized flooding and the raw sewage dumped into our waterways.
+Sewage-Free Streets and Rivers empowers community organizations to engage residents and small business owners to shape the solutions to reduce localized flooding and the raw sewage dumped into our waterways.

 We all want sewage-free streets and rivers that keep residents healthy and allow small businesses to flourish.
 However, when it rains in 21 New Jersey cities and towns, raw sewage pours into rivers and backs up into basements and onto streets.
 This is known as a combined sewer overflow (CSO).

-In 2015, the New Jersey Department of Environmental Protection sought to address this issue by requiring these communities to develop Long Term Control Plans by 2020 to reduce sewage in our waterways.
+In 2015, the New Jersey Department of Environmental Protection sought to address this issue by requiring these communities to develop Long Term Control Plans (LTCPs) by 2020 to reduce sewage in our waterways.
 These plans will be implemented through a series of five-year permits.
 The first one will be issued after the LTCPs are reviewed by the New Jersey Department of Environmental Protection and the public.
 There will be an official public input period for the next CSO permit.
 Implementing these plans will cost billions of dollars over the next 30 years and will have significant effects on residents and business owners for generations to come.